-According to the CDC's most recent reports, cigarette smoking cost the United States more than \$600 billion in 2018 alone including:
+Approximately 85% of lung cancers result from tobacco smoking.
+Moreover, according to the CDC's most recent reports; cigarette smoking cost the United States more than \$600 billion including:

 - More than \$240 billion in healthcare spending, - Nearly \$185 billion in lost productivity from smoking-related illnesses and health conditions, - Nearly \$180 billion in lost productivity from smoking-related premature death, and, - \$7 billion in lost productivity from premature death from secondhand smoke exposure.